NQN-Discord/Translations/README.md

 # Translations
 Translation files for NQN

-Pull Requests will be accepted for grammar corrections, more accurate language usage and new translations
+Please use https://crowdin.com/project/nqn for new translations.

+We'll accept grammar and spelling corrections, new strings, and other general improvements.